The ApolloScape Open Dataset for Autonomous Driving and its Application: Experiments

 In \figref{fig:results}, we visualize several examples from our results at the view of camera.
 In the figure, we can see the noisy pose (a), is progressively rectified by pose CNN (b) and pose RNN (c) from view of camera.
 Additionally, at (d) and (e), we compare the segment results without and with camera pose respectively.
 As can be seen at the boxed regions, the segment results with rendered label maps provide better accuracy in terms of capturing region details at the boundary, discovering rare classes and keeping correct scene layout.
 All of above could be important for applications, \eg~figuring out the traffic signs and tele-poles that are visually hard to detect.
+For additional visualization, please check our demo videos online~\footnote{Zpark: \url{https://www.youtube.com/watch?v=fqglYBipNfQ}}\footnote{Dlake \url{https://www.youtube.com/watch?v=fqglYBipNfQ}}.